 considered by Sleator and Weinfurter~\cite{PhysRevLett.74.4087} is precisely the $CV$ gate for $\tau=1/2$~\footnote{There is an unfortunate printing error in \cite{PhysRevLett.74.4087} describing $S_U^{(1)}$ rather than $S_U^{(1/2)}$ as the $CV$ gate.}, yet their derivation of universality relies on choosing an irrational $\tau$ (similar to \cite{barenco1995universal,deutsch1989quantum}).
 A direct consequence of this work is that the rational $\tau = 1/2$ suffices.

-This work opens the possibility of performing fault-tolerant quantum computing by means of any quantum error-correcting code where the $CV$ gate is transversal.
-Similarly, just as $T$-gates are considered the central computational resource in the context of Clifford+$T$ circuits, one can argue that the minimal $CV$-count of algorithms can be used to quantify the quantum computational resources necessary to realise them.
+This work opens the possibility of performing universal fault-tolerant quantum computing solely by means of a fault-tolerant $CV$ gate.
+Similarly, just as $T$ gates are considered the central computational resource in the context of Clifford+$T$ circuits, one can study minimal $CV$-count of algorithms as a means to quantify the quantum computational resources necessary to realise them.

 \textit{Acknowledgements}---I thank Robert Booth, Chris Heunen, Nicolas Heurtel, Louis Lemonnier, (Neil) Julien Ross, Alexis De Vos, and John van de Wetering for their valuable comments, suggestions, and discussions related to this letter.
 This research was supported by Sapere Aude: DFF-Research Leader grant 5251-00024B.